 Packing in a Dresser

-Another option is to simply pack clothing in the drawers of your dressers.
+Another option is to pack clothing in the drawers of your dressers simply.
 And, in many cases, the drawers can remain in the dressers for the move (depending on weight and the moving company’s guidelines).
 If dressers are moved with the drawers remaining in the dresser, be sure to seal the dresser in plastic wrap or use tape or some other means to secure the drawers so that they don’t open during the move.
-If the drawers do need to be removed, you can wrap each drawer individually to secure and protect the contents during the move.
-This is one of the easiest moving methods there is because there is no unpacking or work required after the dressers are moved into your new home!
+If the drawers need to be removed, you can wrap each drawer individually to secure and protect the contents during the move.
+This is one of the easiest moving methods because no unpacking or work is required after the dressers are moved into your new home!

 Packing in Moving Boxes

-Because you’re already packing so much of your other belongings in boxes, some people prefer to just use these same types of boxes to pack clothing.
-If you choose to use regular packing boxes, the following tips may be helpful.
+Because you’re already packing so much of your other belongings in boxes, some people prefer just to use these same types of boxes to pack clothing.
+If you use regular packing boxes, the following tips may be helpful.

 - Don’t overfill the boxes.
 This is easy to do with clothing but can result in the box not stacking well and very heavy to move